 How Long is the Reintroduction Phase?

-Specifically, fructans are broken down into 4 subcategories because fructans are made up of a wide variety of chemical structures that affect fermentation and gas production a bit differently.
+Fructans are further broken down into 4 subcategories because fructans are made up of a variety of chemical structures that affect fermentation and gas production a bit differently.

-So instead of fructans taking 1 week, they take about 4 weeks so you can test: 1) fructans in garlic, 2) fructans in onions, 3) fructans in wheat, and 4) fructans in fruits and vegetables.
-Similarly, polyols can be divided into mannitol and sorbitol.
+So instead of fructans taking 5-ish days, they take about 3 weeks (5 days x 4 fructans) so you can test: 1) fructans in garlic, 2) fructans in onions, 3) fructans in wheat, and 4) fructans in fruits and vegetables.
+Similarly, polyols are divided into mannitol and sorbitol.

 As you can see, the fructan group encompasses a wide variety of foods that are staples in many peoples’ diets.
-Getting a very clear idea of which fructan-based foods trigger symptoms will help you more precisely limit your triggers and achieve better symptom control.
+Getting a clear idea of which fructan-rich foods trigger symptoms will help you more precisely limit your triggers and achieve better symptom control.

 The duration of the reintroduction phase will also depend on your schedule, and how you respond to the food challenges.
-There’s no sense in testing FODMAPs when you’re on vacation, so social events may extend your reintroduction phase.
+For instance, if the results of your fructose challenge are questionable, you’ll want to re-do fructose.

 When to Start Reintroducing FODMAPs